okurz/osc24-openqa_curent_state_and_moving_foward/README.md

-# openSUSE Conference 2022 - SUSE QE Tools - Who we are and what we do
+# openSUSE Conference 2024 - openQA in 2024 - Current state and moving forward

 This repository uses a presentation template for [reveal.js](https://github.com/hakimel/reveal.js) with a theme based